CrossBreezeNL/CrossGenerate/Documentation/docs/Config/Model.md

 ## ModelNamespaces
-When a model XML file is used that contains namespaces, the namespaces needed for section model binding need to be specified in the model config.
+When a model XML file is used that contains namespaces, the namespaces needed for section model binding, model attribute injection and model node removal need to be specified in the model config.

 ### Syntax
 ``` xml